Up, up, Hadaway. For a dreamy quayside HQ and a host of top-ranked departments, it might be time to look North.

 A Ward to the wise: “We do a lot of work in supporting diversity via empowerment of early years education and charity programmes,” Cormack tells us.
 “A need for diversity is built into our recruitment process, but we also recognise that university and training contracts aren’t for everyone, and have alternative pathways available for apprentices and paralegals.”

 How to get a Ward Hadaway training contract

 - Vacation scheme deadline (spring 2024): 31 January 2024

 - Training contract deadline (2026): 31 May 2024

 Applications and vacation scheme

-The firm receives around 250 applications each year for its vac scheme, and picks between ten and 20 whose applications impress to attend the week-long placement.
-This sees attendees visit two different departments, one in each week of the scheme.
-“Everyone was very approachable compared with the other vac schemes I did.
+Each year, the firm receive around 350 applications, with the majority of those applications being for their vacation scheme.
+They choose between 10 and 20 applicants to attend the three-day placement, held in each of their office locations.
+This sees attendees visit two departments across the placement as well as come together with other vacation placement students for an 'activity day' which includes a range of social and other activities.
+“Everyone was very approachable compared to the other vacation schemes I did.
 I don't think there was anyone I couldn't ask a question of,” testified one of the firm's current trainees.

 Assessments and interview

 Direct training contract and vacation scheme applicants who impress on paper are asked to attend an assessment day.
 Here they are set a group exercise, a written exercise and an interview with either a solicitor, associate or partner who is part of the graduate recruitment team.
 Applicants have the opportunity to meet various levels of lawyers at a lunch and networking session, and they also get the opportunity to spend time with trainees and ask any questions about life at Ward Hadaway.